 You can also view your users' suggested dispositions and comments in your PhishER platform.
 Using PhishER, you can further categorize suspicious emails and determine if these emails are legitimate.

-In PhishER, the Phish/Suspicious and Spam dispositions will appear as tags on individual emails.
+In PhishER, the Phish/Suspicious and Spam/Junk dispositions will appear as tags on individual emails.
 You can use these tags to separate your users' suggested dispositions from other tags in PhishER.
-The word User: will appear in front of the Phish/Suspicious and Spam tags.
+The word User: will appear in front of the Phish/Suspicious and Spam/Junk tags.
 No tag will appear for an email that is reported as Unknown.

 You can view all user comments in the Discussions tab on the right side of the Message Details page.
 Each user comment will appear in the corresponding email, along with the user's name.

-The User Comments and Email Disposition feature is compatible with the Hybrid PAB and Microsoft 365 (Outlook 2016 or above, Outlook Web Access).
+The User Comments and Email Disposition feature is compatible with the Hybrid PAB, Microsoft 365 (Outlook 2016 or above, Outlook Web Access), Microsoft Exchange (2013 or above), and with the Gmail PAB Add-on.
 When a user clicks on the Phish Alert Button to report an email, the Phish Alert sidebar will appear.
 Once your users select the email's disposition and add comments, they will click on the Phish Alert button to report the email.